 Why does proper TV packing matter?

-When a TV is not packed correctly, damage often happens during simple moments, lifting, loading, or shifting in the truck.
+Most TV damage happens during lifting, loading, or shifting in transit when the screen is not properly supported.
 Even short moves can cause pressure on the screen or stress on the frame if the TV is not supported the right way.
-This includes everything from handling older models to how you pack a flat screen TV.
+This applies to all types of TVs, including flat screens, OLED, and larger models like 55-inch and 65-inch units.

 Packing a TV with care helps protect the screen, keeps internal parts stable, and reduces the chance of damage during transport.
 It also makes the TV easier to handle safely on moving day.